 In this tutorials, you will learn to use 123D through a series of hands-on exercises.

 After reading this tutorial, you can use 123D to visualize designs of the things that will actually be built.
 You will be guided through the basics of 3D manipulation in 123D, and the principal ideas involved in displaying complex 3D objects, and will be ready to create the simple objects that will get you that first 3D Printing object.
-You will learn how to save and export files directly from 123D program to send to fabricator, such as "Free 3D Printing" Group or anyother 3D Fabricators.
+You will learn how to save and export files directly from 123D program to send to fabricator, such as "Free 3D Printing" Group (Now, closed.) or anyother 3D Fabricators.

 On the way, you get to do something you can see with your “looking glass”, you can create 3D parts, robots, objects and subjects of any type.